 Ariel’s intent was to retain as many carried-over items as possible, which is eminently sensible.
 But in the end, although it unmistakably looks like an Ariel, only the floor panel, instrument pod, pedal assembly and steering column and rack have been retained.
 Even now, Ariel is thinking about offering a slower rack than the current one, which has two turns from lock to lock.

 Everything else is different from the Atom.
 Most noticeable, evidently, is the chassis, which is still built by Arch Motor & Manufacturing and still skeletal in appearance but is now stiffer and heavier.
-It’s beefier to cope with the rallies or competitions that, Ariel estimates, 50% of buyers will undertake with their Nomads.
+It’s beefier to cope with the rallies or competitions that, Ariel estimates, 50 percent of buyers will undertake with their Nomads.

 The engine sits transversely behind the driver and is a four-pot Honda unit, just as with an Atom.
 Ariel’s store of 2.0-litre Type R engines for its track-biased car isn’t in danger, though, because the Nomad gets a torquier 2.4-litre unit, as used in the Civic Type S in the US.